epw/consensus/consensus.md

 * Write a move to advance it’s status track

-    * If you are exploring an Opposed, it can be good to have this move be something that reasserts the Mages paradigm (so acts against the Opposed) but doesn't push back against the world too hard.
+    * If you are exploring an Opposed or Capability, it can be good to have this move be something that reasserts the Mages paradigm (so acts against the Opposed) but doesn't push back against the world too hard.

 	* If you are exploring an Aligned, consider having this status track advance when the mage accomplishes something without the use of magic, or without resorting to what they are good at.